 How long do you do “school” every day?
 How should we be scheduling homeschool?
 What does a typical day look like?
 There are so many ways to answer these questions, and there is no one right answer.
 The beauty of homeschooling is it’s flexibility.

 Homeschool Doesn’t Look Like Public School

-This is the beauty of home schooling.
+This is the awesomeness of home schooling.
 It does NOT need to look like public school.

 Many people get confused with this.
 If it doesn’t look like public school, how do you know they’re learning?
 And if they aren’t spending 6+ hours a day doing school, how will they learn everything they need to know?